 2. Enhancers of your product’s coverage for quality

 A lot of elements matter when it comes to your product’s quality.
-Functional acceptance criteria is just tiny part of it.
-A skilled tester would know about these elements and they would educate the team about same.
+Functional acceptance criteria are just a tiny part of it.
+A skilled tester would know about these elements and they would educate the team about the same.

 Here is a heuristic for testability if that makes you curious.
-Out of various types of testability mentioned there, I would expect the tester to at-least know Intrinsic Testability and how to help their team improve it.
+Out of the various types of testability mentioned there, I would expect the tester to at least know Intrinsic Testability and how to help their team improve it.

-A regular and close exchange between these two disciplines has tremendous potential to create a better user experience with enhanced product quality which I would call as “Quality Experience”.
-If UX designer comes with one best solution for some product problem, a skilled tester with their insights, product knowledge, awareness around cross-functional dependancies can point out variety of ways in which it may fail.
-This does not mean a tester has to criticise UX solutions as such but early collaboration and exchange between two can help avoid lots of unnecessary research and rework.
+A regular and close exchange between these two disciplines has tremendous potential to create a better user experience with enhanced product quality which I would call “Quality Experience”.
+If a UX designer comes with one best solution for some product problem, a skilled tester with their insights, product knowledge, awareness around cross-functional dependencies can point out a variety of ways in which it may fail.
+This does not mean a tester has to criticize UX solutions as such but early collaboration and exchange between two can help avoid lots of unnecessary research and rework.

 5. Friend in need for marketing and user care

-This is another area of collaboration where skilled testers can add great value to solve team’s problems beyond finding bugs.
-I have listed some of the possibilities where testers can help user care and get benefited in return and I believe same applies to their collaboration with marketing teams:
+This is another area of collaboration where skilled testers can add great value to solve the team’s problems beyond finding bugs.
+I have listed some of the possibilities where testers can help user care and get benefit in return and I believe the same applies to their collaboration with marketing teams:

-Testers are usually in touch with fellow testers in organisation from where they get information around what other teams are working on, their future plans, blocking issues etc and this information can be very well used to analyse the impact on their respective team’s road-map, work in progress or work items that share dependancies with other teams.
+Testers are usually in touch with fellow testers in the organization from where they get information around what other teams are working on, their future plans, blocking issues, etc and this information can be very well used to analyze the impact on their respective team’s road-map, work in progress or work items that share dependencies with other teams.

-A tester who is skilled enough to foster network and relations across teams, can certainly help bypass blockages when team needs it most.
+A tester who is skilled enough to foster network and relations across teams can certainly help bypass blockages when the team needs it most.

 So, those are some aspects in my opinion and experience, a skilled tester can contribute value to project team beyond their traditional tasks.

-If you are to a hire new tester or would like to fairly evaluate/mentor tester in your team, I would suggest give these ideas some consideration.
-It’s high time that we look at tester as someone beyond bug finder.
-They can do wonders for your team and can help to accelerate shipping of quality product, if allowed to use their full potential.
+If you are to a hire new tester or would like to fairly evaluate/mentor a tester in your team, I would suggest giving these ideas some consideration.
+It’s high time that we look at a tester as someone beyond bug-finder.
+They can do wonders for your team and can help to accelerate the shipping of quality products if allowed to use their full potential.